 “Everything that comes in threes is perfect” goes the old Latin saying.

 Trikes are an interesting branch of the motor vehicle family tree.
-They’ve carved out a niche as the ideal vehicles for people with physical disabilities, people who are less confident about their balance, as well as anyone wanting to ride in style.
+They’ve carved out a niche as the ideal vehicles for people with physical disabilities, people who prefer the greater stability that three wheels provide, as well as anyone wanting to ride in style.

 Join Bikesure, the free-wheeling insurance broker, as we get the low down on everything you need to know about three-wheeling.